pravsemilo/swift-notes/swift.org/About_Swift.md

 * `Optional` - In case where `nil` is appropriate.
 	* Swift syntax forces you to safely deal with it using `?` to indicate to compiler that you understand the behavior and will handle it safely.
 # Swift.org and Open Source
-* On December 3, 2015, Swift language, supporting libraries, debugged and package manager were published under Apache 2.0 license.
+* On December 3, 2015, Swift language, supporting libraries, debugged and package manager were published under Apache 2.0 license with a Runtime Library Exception.
 ## Projects
 * [Swift Compiler](https://swift.org/compiler-stdlib/) - Command line tool.
 * [Standard Library](https://swift.org/compiler-stdlib/) - Bundled as part of language.